fusioncharts/dev_centre_docs/fusiontime/getting-started/transform-your-data/add-filters-in-fusiontime.md

 In the above chart, the rendered data plot's values are greater than **500**.
 The data structure to set the `greater` filter is shown below:

 ```
-<-- Greater Filter Applied to the data table in the Data Store -->
+//Greater Filter Applied to the data table in the Data Store
 const dataStore = new FusionCharts.DataStore(data, schema);
 var dataT= dataStore.getDataTable();
 var greater1 = FusionCharts.DataStore.Operators.greater('Sales', 500);